Skip to main content

 Within the common parameters and standards set across the Common Awards scheme, it is possible for TEIs to set very different assignments for students.
 The guidance provided here is therefore necessarily generic.
 TEIs are encouraged to give students more detailed guidance about what is expected for particular assignments.
 See our Assessment Design page for more information on the guidelines when developing and setting assessments for programmes.

-Please note that all the guidance documents and assessment criteria presented here have been developed by the Continuing Implementation Group (CIG), as a way of interpreting the University's generic assessment criteria for a Common Awards context.
+Please note that all the guidance documents and assessment criteria presented here have been developed by the Continuing Implementation Group (CIG), as a way of interpreting the University's generic assessment criteria in the core regulations.